-Cronkhite-Canada syndrome (CCS) is a very rare disease with symptoms that include loss of taste, intestinal polyps, hair loss, and nail growth problems.
+Cronkhite-Canada syndrome (CCS) is an extremely rare disease characterized by various intestinal polyps, loss of taste, hair loss, and nail growth problems.
 It is difficult to treat because of malabsorption that accompanies the polyps.
-CCS occurs primarily in older people (the average age is 59) and it is not believed to have a genetic component.
-There have been fewer than 400 cases reported in the past 50 years, primarily in Japan but also in the U.S. and other countries.
+CCS occurs primarily in the older population (average age 59) and predominantly occurs in males.
+It is considered to be an acquired, not hereditary, disease.

-The exact cause of Cronkhite-Canada syndrome is not known.
-It seems to occur for no known reason (sporadically) and is not thought to be genetic in origin.
+The exact cause of Cronkhite-Canada syndrome is unknown.
+It seems to occur for no known reason (sporadically) and is not thought to be hereditary.

-Cronkhite-Canada syndrome is an extremely rare disorder that affects more females than males.
-(The ratio seems to be approximately 1.5 females to 1 male.
+Cronkhite-Canada syndrome is an extremely rare disorder that affects males predominantly.
+(The ratio seems to be approximately 3 males to 2 females.)
 Typically, the age of onset is during the middle years or old age.
-The average is about 59 years with a range of 31 to 85 years.
-Worldwide, fewer than 400 cases have been reported in the past 50 years, primarily in Japan but also in the United States and other countries.
+The average is about 59 years with a range of 31 to 86 years.
+Worldwide, over 500 cases have been reported in the past 50 years, primarily in Japan but also in the United States and other countries.

-Because so little is known of the cause of the disorder, treatment is symptomatic.
+Treatment is based on controlling symptoms and providing support.
 The primary goal of treatment is to correct fluid, electrolyte and protein loss by nutritional supplementation or a nutritionally balanced liquid diet.
-Corticosteroid drugs (i.e., prednisone) may be given occasionally to help reduce intestinal inflammation.
+Corticosteroids (i.e., prednisone) may be given occasionally to help reduce intestinal inflammation.
 Bacterial overgrowth in the intestines, which can cause malabsorption, may be treated with antibiotics.
 In rare cases, symptoms have resolved for no apparent reason (spontaneous remission).
-Other treatment is symptomatic and supportive.

 TTY: (866) 411-1010